tcorbettclark/sql-constructor/README.md

    written neatly without worrying about the indentation of their containing scope.

-## Utility functions
+## API

-The following utility functions are also included:
+The **SQL Constructor** API consists of the following functions:

+* `process` to convert the SQL strings, indentation integers, and composition of these as iterables all into output SQL.
 * `single_quote` to correctly quote literal strings for PostgreSQL.
 * `double_quote` to correctly quote identifiers for PostgresSQL.
 * `joinwith` to join lists with commas (e.g. for lists of column identifers or